 Questions on Compromised Motor Voter Program and Secretary Padilla’s Weak Response

 Democracy works only with clean and honest elections.
 Every vote by United States and California citizens must count.
-Our Secretary of State must protect that right by doing everything in his power to oversee the voter registration process and prohibit those who are not citizens of our country and state from falsely registering to vote.
+Our Secretary of State is obligated to protect that right by doing everything in his power to oversee the voter registration process and prohibit those who are not citizens of our country and state from falsely registering to vote.

 On September 5, 2018, the Los Angeles Times and other major news outlets informed Californians the motor voter law had compromised 23,000 voter registrations.
 There has been a lot of concern about how this could happen when I was personally assured by Secretary of State Alex Padilla that this kind of thing would never happen.
 After hearing about this breach, I drafted the following letter to Secretary Padilla asking specific questions as outlined in the media reports (PDF copy of Letter).